ndongmo/Board-games-library/README.md

 # Board games library
 tgLib is a Client-Server library for board games.
+It is modulable and very easy to use.